CatherineMcBrayer/advancing-autism-diagnosis/README.md

 I'm sure there have been many advancements in our understanding of Machine Learning and the models themselves since I last worked on this project.
 However, I'll be including what I currently have in here on my github profile.

 Once I make updates to the project, I will also add them here.
 I won't be removing the old stuff so that I can keep track of progress.

+NOTE: I will be creating another web page for public use soon!
+The project is no longer running under the domain mentioned in the paper.